philippdubach/philippdubach.github.io/content/posts/20240115-PROJECT-blog.md

 Similar to how Simon Willison describes his difficulties managing images for his [approach to running a link blog](https://simonwillison.net/2024/Dec/22/link-blog/) I found it hard to remain true to pure markdown syntax but have images embedded in a responsive way on this site.

-My current pipeline is as follows: I host my all my images in a R2 bucket and serve it from ```static.philippdubach.com```.
+My current pipeline is as follows: I host my all my images in a R2 bucket and serve them from ```static.philippdubach.com```.
 I use Cloudflares's image resizing CDN do I never have to worry about serving images in appropriate size or format.
 I basically just upload them with the highes possible quality and Cloudflare takes care of the rest.

 Since the site runs on Hugo, I needed a solution that would work within this static site generation workflow.
 Pure markdown syntax like ```![alt](url)``` is clean and portable, but it doesn't give me the responsive image capabilities I was looking for.